LuisRivero021298/famous_people_BD/README.md

 ```
 Show the default databases (admin, config, local).

+#### Compass
+Compass is a tool to manage database in MongoDB, it also allows us to export and import collections very easily, to download: https://docs.mongodb.com/compass/master/install/

 #### Node.js
 The second thing you should do is install nodejs, the following link will tell you how to do it: https://nodejs.org/en/download/